A Comparison of Categories of Nori Motivic Sheaves: The fundamental sequence in Voevodsky's setting

 \begin{ex} If $X = \Spec(k)$, the motivic Galois action is quite easy to understand.
-As in Example~\ref{ex:Locgeo(k)=vect}, let us identify $\Locgeo^{\rm{A}}(\Spec(k))$ with $\vect_{\Q}$ as monoidal categories via the global sections functor.
+As in Example~\ref{ex:Locgeo(k)=vect}, let us identify $\Locgeo^{\rm{A}}(\Spec(k))$ with $\vect_{\Q}$.
 Any monoidal action of a pro-algebraic group on $\vect_{\Q}$ admits a trivialization (in the sense of Definition~\ref{defn:isom_actions-trivializ}), because it preserves the unit object and induces the identity map on its endomorphism ring.
 Passing to the equivariant objects, we obtain a canonical equivalence of neutral Tannakian categories

 In particular, the Tannaka dual of $\Locgeo^{\rm{A}}(\Spec(k))^{\GmotAy(k)}$ is again $\GmotAy(k)$.

 \end{ex}